codenotary/codenotary.io/pages/privacy-statement.md

 ## **1\.
 Data Controller**

-The data controller (data protection laws) is: CodeNotary, Inc. 4141 Southwest Freeway, Houston, TX 77027, United States
+The data controller (data protection laws) is: CodeNotary, Inc. 6750 West Loop South, Suite 845, Bellaire, TX 77401, United States

 ## **2\.
 Automatic data collection when visiting the website or the platform**